sanity-io/sanity-plugin-asset-source-cloudinary/README.md

 Edit the config file found in `./config/asset-source-cloudinary.json` with your Cloudinary Cloud name and API key.

 You can find these in the Cloudinary Console: https://cloudinary.com/console

+## Part name

+If you need to do cusotomize available asset sources, the plugin part name for this asset source is:

+`part:sanity-plugin-asset-source-cloudinary/image-asset-source`

 ## Developing on this module